KGCraig/Urban-Scene-Data-Annotation/README.md

 The data displays a significant class imbalance between `CAR` (161 instances) and `PEDESTRIAN` (65 instances).

-This imbalance is documented as a key data characteristic that may require model training techniques (e.g. re-weighting or oversampling) to preveint bias towards the `CAR` class.
+This imbalance is documented as a key data characteristic that may require model training techniques (e.g., re-weighting or oversampling) to prevent bias towards the `CAR` class.

 ## Conclusion

 This project successfully created a high-quality labeled dataset that can be applied to object detection AI models.

 Future work should focus on actively balancing the dataset by sourcing scenes with a higher density of currently underrepresented classes.
 The dataset should also be expanded to include other common urban classes such as buses, bicycles and motorcycles to increase the model's ability to identify a broader range of real-world urban objects.